-Australia has made major contributions to the development of pain relief for livestock, including:
+Australia has made major contributions to the development of pain relief for sheep, including:

-- Tri-Solfen® the first topical anaesthetic and antiseptic product of its kind to be developed for post-procedure pain relief to surgical wounds in lambs and calves.
-Tri-Solfen® has become widely adopted across the Australian sheep industry, and the technology is now being developed for application to prevent pain and minimise suffering associated with wounds in humans. - Buccalgesic OTM® an innovative analgesic and anti-inflammatory product, delivered as a gel into the mouths of treated sheep and cattle and rapidly absorbed into the bloodstream.
-Developed with support from MLA and Commonwealth funding, Buccalgesic OTM® is now being commercially adopted by growers around Australia. - Numnuts® a practical and user-friendly method for alleviating the pain suffered when lambs go through elastrator ring-based castration and tail-docking procedures, developed in collaboration with AWI, CSIRO and MLA.
+- Tri-Solfen® the first topical anaesthetic and antiseptic product of its kind to be developed for post-procedure pain relief to surgical wounds in lambs.
+Tri-Solfen® has become widely adopted across the Australian sheep industry. - Buccalgesic OTM® and Butec OTM® an innovative analgesic and anti-inflammatory product, delivered as a gel into the mouths of treated sheep and rapidly absorbed into the bloodstream.
+Developed with support from MLA and Commonwealth funding. - Numnuts® a practical and user-friendly method for alleviating the pain when lambs go through elastrator ring-based castration and tail-docking procedures, developed in collaboration with AWI, CSIRO and MLA.

-Now that these products are widely available, pain relief application when mulesing is moving towards becoming mandatory.
-WoolProducers Australia policy calls for state and territory governments to mandate pain relief when mulesing throughout Australia - something that has already been adopted into legislation in Victoria.
+A 2022 On-Farm Insights Report of the Sheep Sustainability Framework found that 92% of merino producers use pain relief when mulesing.
+WoolProducers Australia policy calls for state and territory governments to mandate pain relief when mulesing throughout Australia - something that has already been adopted into legislation in Victoria and Tasmania.